 - Wellbeing and security: there will usually be 24/7 security or CCTV and on-site management staff.

 - Community: Living alongside fellow students makes it easy to make friends.
-Our partner providers will also try and ensure you’ll be living with other University of Law students.
+Our partner providers will also try and ensure you’ll be living with other students studying with us.

 Representatives from accommodation providers will often be available for you to speak with at our open days.
 You’ll be able to find out more about living in student accommodation and perhaps even arrange a tour of the facilities.